abdullah-essa/xurside/README.md

-# xurside
+# Adrianapp
-Simple Android app for uploading videos to a server
+Android app for uploading videos and managing users accounts